A look at latest ruling on Trump administration travel ban

 THE LATEST RULING

-Like his temporary order, Watson notes that Hawaii has shown the state's universities and tourism industry will suffer from the ban.
-A plaintiff in Hawaii's lawsuit, the imam of a Honolulu mosque, will be harmed if the ban is enforced, Watson said: "These injuries have already occurred and will continue to occur if the Executive Order is implemented and enforced; the injuries are neither contingent nor speculative."
+Watson's orders note that Hawaii has shown the state's universities and tourism industry will suffer from the ban.
+A plaintiff in Hawaii's lawsuit, the imam of a Honolulu mosque, will be harmed if the ban is enforced, Watson said.
+"These injuries have already occurred and will continue to occur if the Executive Order is implemented and enforced; the injuries are neither contingent nor speculative."

+Government attorneys have tried to convince the judge not to consider comments Trump has made about the travel ban.
+Chin told The Associated Press on Thursday that a notable part of the ruling was that the court took into account not just one or two comments, but 20 to 25 statements made by Trump the candidate, Trump the president and his surrogates.

 Watson also refused to narrow his ruling to only apply to the six-nation ban, as the government requested.